solidusio/circleci-orbs-extensions/README.md

 for publishing development and production versions of this Orb.

-PRs will create a development release of the Orb, while merging in master will release a new version of the Orb, using semver and following these rule:
+PRs will create a development release of the Orb, while merging in master will release a new version of the Orb, using semver and following these rules:

-> Modifications to jobs or commands trigger a potential major release;
+- Modifications to jobs or commands trigger a potential major release
-> modifications to executors, examples, or @orb.yml trigger a minor release;
+- Modifications to executors, examples, or @orb.yml trigger a minor release
-> modifications to the orb’s config.yml file trigger a patch release;
+- Modifications to the orb’s config.yml file trigger a patch release

 ## License